-- You have the right to be safe in your home. - You have the right to be free from abuse and neglect. - You have the right to the services and supports you need to stay healthy and safe - You have the right to tell your care manager or IRIS consultant if you are unhappy with a service or think you need a change to your services.
+- You have the right to be safe in your home. - You have the right to be free from abuse and neglect. - You have the right to the services and supports you need to stay healthy and safe. - You have the right to tell your Care Manager or IRIS Consultant if you are unhappy with a service or think you need a change to your services.

-- You have the right to get help from your doctor or hospital and they cannot refuse care because of your disability - You have the right to life saving medical care if you get sick with the virus.
+- You have the right to get help from your doctor or hospital and they cannot refuse care because of your disability. - You have the right to life saving medical care if you get sick with the virus.

-If any of these rights are being taken away or you don't feel that you are able to be safe with the supports and services you have right now, call or email your care manager or IRIS consultant and ask them what changes can be made.
+If any of these rights are being taken away or you don't feel that you are able to be safe with the supports and services you have right now, call or email your Care Manager or IRIS Consultant and ask them what changes can be made.
 If you do not have a care manager or IRIS consultant, or if you have not heard from them for more than 24 hours after reaching out, there are other options available to get help.

-Click on the pdf links below to learn more about your Rights during COVID-19.
+At the website links below you can learn more about your Rights during COVID-19.